-13.2.1.
+11.2.1.
 Dump parameters

-Table 13.1 lists the parameters you can specify to control what gets dumped.
+Table 11.1 lists the parameters you can specify to control what gets dumped.
 The "Parameter name" column shows the exact parameter name to specify when constructing a URL to use with an HTTP client.
 The "Webform field" column shows the label of the equivalent field on the user interface form.

-Table 13.1.
+Table 11.1.
 Packet dump parameters

-Parameter name Web-form field Function interface Interface One or more interfaces, as the name of the interface. e.g. interface=WAN, also applies for name of PPPoE on an interface 12tp L2TP session Where L2TP is available, one or more sessions, using the full hex accounting ID, can be specified, e.g. 12tp=002132D94AE297DFF51E01 or you can use 12tp= followed by a calling line ID - this sets up logging for a session based on calling line id when it next connects. snaplen Snaplen The maximum capture length for a packet can be specified, in bytes.
+Parameter name Web-form field Function interface Interface One or more interfaces, as the name of the interface. e.g. interface=WAN, also applies for name of PPPoE on an interface snaplen Snaplen The maximum capture length for a packet can be specified, in bytes.
 Default 0 (auto).
 See notes below. timeout Timeout The maximum capture time can be specified in seconds.
-Default 10. ip IP address (2-off) Up to two IPs can be specified to filter packets

-self Include this TCP session By default any TCP traffic to or from the IP and ports of the TCP session used for the dump is excluded.
+Default 10. ip IP address (2-off) Up to two IPs can be specified to filter packets self Include this TCP session By default any TCP traffic to or from the IP and ports of the TCP session used for the dump is excluded.
 You can opt to include it, but that is usually a bad idea for obvious reasons as you may be dumping the packet dump itself.
-Note that if dumping tunnel wrappers and dumping via that

-tunnel then the dump traffic is not
+Note that if dumping tunnel wrappers and dumping via that tunnel then the dump traffic is not normally detected/excluded.

-normally detected/excluded.

-13.2.2.
+11.2.2.
 Security settings required